-The Defense Activity for Non-Traditional Education Support (DSST) program sponsors more than 35 DANTES examinations to assist students, including military personnel examinations to assist students in meeting their educational goals.
-DANTES/DSST exam scores that meet ACE minimum score recommendations are considered for transfer.
+The Defense Activity for Non-Traditional Education Support (DSST) program sponsors more than 35 S examinations to assist students, including military personnel, in meeting their educational goals.
+DANTES/ DSST exam scores that meet ACE minimum score recommendations are considered for transfer.